-e-Vision continues to showcase the range of excellent texts produced by students in James Madison University's first year writing courses, Critical Reading and Writing (GWRTC 103) and Reading and Writing Workshop (WRTC 100).
-For twelve years now, the students on the e-Vision editorial board have given these engaging, provocative, fundamentally useful texts the wider audience they deserve.
+Lexia continues to publish texts produced by students in James Madison University's first-year writing courses, Critical Reading and Writing (GWRTC 103) and Reading and Writing Workshop (WRTC 100).
+Check out the Lexiasubmission guidelines page for help submitting your work.